themaximalist/llm.js/README.md

 Create agents that specialize at specific tasks using `LLM.system(prompt, input)`.
 Note OpenAI has suggested system prompts may not be as effective as user prompts (`LLM.user(prompt, input)`).
-These are one-time use AI's because they don't story the message history.
+These are one-time use AI's because they don't store the message history.

 ```javascript
 await LLM.system("I am HexBot, I imagine colors and return hex values", "sky"); // Response: sky blue